Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Debye bath

 \section{Debye bath}

-The results presented in this work use the Debye bath.
-Baths are typically parametrised by a bath strength $\eta$ (coupling strength) and a cut-off frequency $\omegac$, and are usually normalised, such that
+The results of Sec.~IV used the Debye bath spectral density.
+Bath spectral densities are typically parametrised by the bath strength $\eta$ (coupling strength) and cut-off frequency $\omegac$, and are usually normalised, such that

-Our implementation of the Debye bath follows the efficient discretisation of reference~\onlinecite{Craig2007}.
-Below are given analytic expressions used in the simulations.
+Our calculations used the following well known or easily derivable expressions for the Debye bath:

-Corresponding expressions are easily derived for other spectral densities; see reference~\onlinecite{Prada2022} for expressions for Ohmic with exponential cut-off and white noise baths.
-In general, $K_n$, $L_n$ and $\hat{\zeta}$ do not have to have closed analytic expressions, in which case they can be easily evaluated numerically.
-Since it is a property of the bath, this is done only once and does not affect the speed of the simulation.
+Corresponding expressions are easily derived for other spectral densities; see ref.~\onlinecite{Prada2022} for expressions for the white noise and Ohmic (with exponential cut-off) baths.
+In general, $K_n$, $L_n$ and $\hat{\zeta}$ do not need to have closed analytic expressions, since they can easily be evaluated numerically.